Find out how to do a Dutch braid in five different, totally unique, totally trendy ways.

 Step 6: Remove the clamp on your other side.

-Repeat Steps 4 and 5.
+Repeat Steps 4 and 5 on the other side.

 Step 7: Pancake the ends.